 Your insiders are all the employees and internal people who have access to your company assets.
 Anyone who has privileged access (e.g. login credentials) to sensitive servers, data, and systems can be considered an Insider Threat, as each person’s access is a point of vulnerability.
-These insiders can be CEOs, HR managers, system administrators – insider threat can exist at every level of the organization.
+These insiders can be CEOs, HR managers, system administrators – insider threats can exist at every level of the organization.

-Insider Threat can also come in the form of external providers, contractors, and 3rd-party vendors who have access to your infrastructure.
+Insider Threats can also come in the form of external providers, contractors, and 3rd-party vendors who have access to your infrastructure.
 Anyone with privileged access to critical systems represents an insider threat to your business.

 Why are Insiders a Threat?